 Enjoy this classic pork schnitzel recipe, which is wonderful German comfort food!
-I’m sharing all my tips and tricks for making schnitzel perfectly at home.
+I’m sharing all my tips and tricks for making the best pork schnitzel at home.

 Schnitzel and I go way back!
 You see, I went to university in the Kitchener-Waterloo area of southwestern Ontario.
 And Kitchener-Waterloo happens to be home to the largest Oktoberfest celebration outside of Germany.
 So needless to say, some time was spent knee deep in the world of beer, Oktoberfest sausage and schnitzel during my time there.

 I picked up a few tips for schnitzel making back then, that have served me well over the years of making schnitzel at home.
 And I’m going to share all the little tips and tricks with you, so you can enjoy perfect, authentic the pork schnitzel experience.
 So don’t be put off by my wordiness.
 Schnitzel is easy, I just take my schnitzel seriously :)

-While pork schnitzel can be made from a variety of cuts, the easiest for home use are the thin, boneless pork chops.
+While pork schnitzel can be made from a variety of cuts, the easiest for home use are centre-cut boneless pork chops.
 Look for chops that are 1/2-3/4-inch thick.
 Pork loin chops usually have a thin strip of fat along one side, but no fat marble in the meat.
-To prepare the pork, trim that bit of fat away and using a sharp knife, cut a couple of 1/4-inch slits evenly along that edge.
+To prepare the pork, trim any visible fat away, pound very thin and using a sharp knife, cut a couple of 1/4-inch slits evenly along that edge.
 This will help keep the schnitzel flat as it cooks (for even cooking), as this area may shrink up as it heats and curl, otherwise.

 I always use store-bought dried breadcrumbs for schnitzel.
 While I use Panko for other breading, I never use it for schnitzel, because classic, authentic schnitzel is made with breadcrumbs.
 Fresh breadcrumbs will not work at all and I feel like homemade dried breadcrumbs are likely to be both not dry enough or not uniformly fine enough for great schnitzel.

-Top Tip!
 The single best tip for cooking schnitzel at home is to allow the breaded pork to rest in the fridge for one hour before frying.
 Simply bread the pork, then lay on a cooling rack in a single layer.
 Place into the fridge, uncovered, for one hour before cooking.
 This step dries the breading and ensures it will stick perfectly to the meat during the frying process.
 As long as you fry in hot oil, it will come out perfectly crispy with all of its breading intact!

-Heat oil to medium-high heat in a large skillet or frying pan.
+Heat oil over medium-high heat in a large skillet or frying pan.
 Test the oil by dropping a tiny speck of the schnitzel breading into the oil.
 If it doesn’t almost immediately sizzle and then rise to the top of the oil, your oil isn’t hot enough yet.
 When oil is ready, add 2 or 3 pieces of breaded pork.
 Do not crowd the pan and do not overlap them.
 They need to lay flat with a nice bit of space between.
 You will probably need to cook in batches.

 Using tongs, check the browning of the underside regularly and lower/raise the temperature if it seems to be browning too quickly or slowly.
 It should take about 3 minutes to brown the underside.